Ashville College

-Ashville College is a co-educational independent school for both day and boarding pupils aged 2–18 in Harrogate, North Yorkshire, England.
+Ashville College is a co-educational independent school for both day (exclusively so from September 2025) and boarding pupils aged 2–18 in Harrogate, North Yorkshire, England.

 It was founded in 1877 as a boarding school for boys by the United Methodist Free Churches.
 It incorporated Elmfield College, Heworth, York and New College, Harrogate in the 1930s.
 The school maintains a Methodist ethos but is open to non-Methodists and to those of non-Christian religions.
 The college accepted girls in 1982 and is fully co-educational.
 It thrives as the oldest independent school in Harrogate and owns an estate of 60 acres on the south side of the spa town.

 History

 In 1875 the United Methodist Free Churches Assembly agreed to establish a college that promoted a sound and advanced education.
 A set of six committee members were appointed to search for suitable premises and thereafter became the founding fathers of the school: Alderman R. Ellis, Rev. E. Boaden, Rev. R. Chew, Rev. J. Garside, W. H. C. Hardy and Rev. K. Kirksop.
 Ald.
 Ellis found a small private school and estate called Ashville on the outskirts of Harrogate and purchased it for £5,800.
 Dr William Richardson was appointed as headmaster and the school opened on 17 July 1877 with 30 pupils and two masters, with school fees being £25 per annum.

 In 1889 the school underwent a period of expansion which began with the opening of the East Wing in order to house more boys.
 By 1902 the school site included a cricket pavilion, tennis courts and a gymnasium.
 The school's clock tower was built in 1911.

 In World War I, 300 of the school's pupils were called up and 38 died in the conflict, including 8 who died in the Battle of the Somme.
 In 1921 a cenotaph was built, funded by the Old Boys' Association.

 In the 1920s and 1930s the school underwent further expansion to include the Memorial Hall, Library, Music Rooms and an open-air swimming pool.

 In 1929 Ashville purchased New College, Harrogate for £40,000 which included 27 acre of land.
 In 1932 the school merged with Elmfield College bringing its student population to 280 boys and making Ashville the largest private school in the north of England.

 At the outbreak of World War II, Ashville was requisitioned to the Royal Air Force and the school was evacuated to The Hydro Hotel in Bowness-on-Windermere.
 During the war 465 of the school's pupils volunteered for the forces, 59 were killed and 90 decorations were awarded to Old Ashvillians.
 The school did not return to its original site in Harrogate until 1946.

 In 1982 girls were admitted to the school for the first time, initially only as day pupils until 1989 when the girls' boarding house was opened.

 In December 2018 Ashville College was accredited by the New England Association of Schools and Colleges (NEASC).
 Few schools in the United Kingdom hold this status.